GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/querying-dynamic-data/en.md

 🔥 **Tips:**

-"Functionality" fields belong not to a specific type, such as `Post` or `User`, but to all the types in the schema.
-That's why these are handled in a distinctive way in Gato GraphQL, under the name of **Global fields**.

-Global fields are fields that are accessible under every single type in the GraphQL schema (while being defined only once).
+"Functionality" fields are **Global fields**: fields that are accessible not under a specific type (such as `Post` or `User`), but under all the types from the GraphQL schema (while being defined only once).

 </div>